yxyang1111/Pseudo-Knowledge-Graph/README.md

 based retrieval* and *meta-path retrieval*.
 You can choose the methods in ./retriever.
 We also provide a way to retrieve all information and combine them.

 ```
-python retriever/get_all_information.py
+python retriever/get_all_information.py user_query
 ```

 For details on API usage and parameters, please refer to the documentation provided in retriever/api.md.

 ## Acknowledgement